Scientists Have Just Documented A Wild, Record-Breaking Thunderstorm In India That Exceeded One Billion Volts

 — Physics Today (@PhysicsToday) March 15, 2019

-Scientists involved in the recent research on thunderstorms extracted data from 184 thunderstorms which occurred between the years 2011 and 2014, and then focused on seven storms that appeared to have the greatest intensity.
-However, as six of these storms couldn’t be studied due to having a complex temporal profile, scientists focused all their energy onto researching one storm, which occurred on December 1, 2014, during which scientists noticed that there was a two percent decrease in muons.
+Scientists involved in the recent research on thunderstorms extracted data from 184 thunderstorms that occurred between the years 2011 and 2014, and then focused on seven storms that appeared to have the greatest intensity.
+However, as six of those storms couldn’t be studied due to having a complex temporal profile, scientists focused all their energy into researching one storm, which occurred on December 1, 2014, during which scientists noticed that there was a two percent decrease in muons.

 This decrease, they later found, would be equal to 1.3 billion volts of electricity.
 However, this does not mean that one single lightning bolt contained this amount of electricity.
-Instead, these volts refer to how strong the electrical field is as water molecules which are positively charged get pushed to the top of the storm cloud, while ice that is negatively charged remains lower, where it would normally be.
+Instead, these volts refer to how strong the electrical field is as positively-charged water molecules get pushed to the top of the storm cloud, while ice that is negatively charged remains lower, where it would normally be.

-Scientists have suggested that high-intensity storms like these may be responsible for things like terrestrial gamma-ray flashes, along with other unexplained phenomena that is high-energy in nature.
+Scientists have suggested that high-intensity storms such as these may be responsible for things like terrestrial gamma-ray flashes, along with other unexplained phenomena that is high-energy in nature.

 The study where scientists in India working with the GRAPES-3 muon telescope detected a thunderstorm of 1.3 billion volts has been published in Physical Review Letters.